djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

 **Technical Requirements Across All Stories:**
 - Implement proper keyboard handling with KeyboardAvoidingView or equivalent
+- Implement native components whenever possible in the first pass of feature development
 - Support insets for notches, dynamic islands, and rounded corners on all devices
 - Support both light and dark mode with appropriate contrast ratios (4.5:1 minimum)
 - Maintain responsive layouts across device sizes (iPhone SE to Max, small Android to tablets)